Aalborg Airport history

 One big bright spot in 2020 was the opening of the new direct train connection to Aalborg Airport, which in the future will lift the airport to new heights.
 However, there is no doubt that the 2020 and COVID-19 pandemics will affect the industry for many years to come.

-The airport attracts passengers from all over Jutland due to exciting destinations, 6,000 free parking spaces and direct trains to the airport.
+The airport attracts passengers from all over Jutland due to exciting destinations, 6,500 low-cost parking spaces and direct trains to the airport.
 From 2008 to 2019, the number of passengers has doubled, where today in a normal year there are around 1.5 million. passengers.
-The main route Aalborg-Copenhagen is in 2021 still Denmark's largest domestic route, accounting for more than half of all passengers on the Danish domestic routes.
+The main route Aalborg-Copenhagen is in 2023 still Denmark's largest domestic route, accounting for more than half of all passengers on the Danish domestic routes.